JSerranom04/p2_SISTEMAS_DISTRIBUIDOS/README.md

 "sharedRWFilePrefix" holds the prefix path for the mutex file (each process will have one exact copy of it).

-## To KILL THE READER/WRITER PROCESSES (DON'T FORGET TO DO IT,
+## To KILL THE READER/WRITER PROCESSES (DON'T FORGET TO DO IT

 ## OR THEY WILL KEEP HOLDING THE PORT)

 *./kill-ra.sh*
 Again, if a different endpoints file has been used, replace the "endpointsFile" variable in this script with the path of that new file.